crossplane/docs/content/master/concepts/claims.md

 Claims represents a set of managed resources as a single Kubernetes object, inside a namespace.

-Crossplane creates Claims when users access a custom API, defined in the CompositeResourceDefinition.
+Users create claims when they access the custom API, defined in the CompositeResourceDefinition.

 {{< hint "tip" >}}